jasonygodfrey/jasonygodfrey/README.md

 ### Jason ⊂(◉‿◉)つ
 <strong>Software Developer Engineer</strong>

 I'm a full-stack software engineer with a passion for game development.
 With my expertise in both front-end and back-end development, I bring a unique perspective to projects and strive to make an impact.
 I am driven by creating memorable experiences.
-I have experience in building websites, apps, games, vr, and ai.
+I have experience in producing websites, apps, games, vr, and ai.

 <h1 style="font-size:48px;"><a href="https://jasongodfrey.dev">jasongodfrey.dev</a></h1>